RelativisticMechanic/AsteroidsPlusPlus/EMSCRIPTEN.md

 ```

-Okay, we had an index.html that could now be hosted through an HTTP server.
+And we now have an index.html with some WASM and JS files that could be hosted on an HTTP server.
 I hit up `python -m http.server` and had my program hosted on the localhost.

 ## WebGL woes

-So, the first time I got my program compiled, WebGL crashed with various shader errors, the prominent issue was:
+So, the first time I ran Asteroids++ under WebGL, WebGL crashed with various shader errors, the prominent issues were:

-- Version error (most of my shader code started with `"#version 330"`)
+- Version errors (most of my shader code started with `"#version 330"`)
 - Using terms like `attribute` and `varying` versus `in` and `out`.
 - Floating point precision errors.